Seek Mortgages

 Independent by design, and clear about it

 Most mortgage websites are built to capture your details and pass them to a broker.
-Seek Mortgages is not.
+That is a real business and a legitimate one.
+Services such as PrimeLeads verify enquiries and sell them to brokers at an agreed price, which is how a good number of brokers find clients.
+Seek Mortgages is not that.
 We are a publication, so our only job is to explain things well.
 There is no enquiry form, no rate table pushing one lender, and no commission riding on what you read.

 New guides, straight to your inbox